loverajoel/jstips/CONTRIBUTING.md

 # How to submit your tip

-To submit a tip to the list, fork the repository and add your tip to a new file in the correct folder (segun idioma).
+To submit a tip to the list, fork the repository and add your tip to a new file in the correct folder (according lenguage).
 The name of the file should be `2015-xx-xx-name-of-your-tip`.

-Use this format when writing your tip.
+Use [this format](https://github.com/loverajoel/jstips/blob/gh-pages/POST_TEMPLATE.md) when writing your tip.
 Your tip should be readable in less than two minutes.
 You may add links to other sites or videos that give more insight if you wish.

-Once your tip is ready, [issue a pull request](https://help.github.com/articles/using-pull-requests/) and your tip will be reviewed.
+Once your tip is ready, [issue a pull request](https://help.github.com/articles/using-pull-requests/) with this [PR template](https://github.com/loverajoel/jstips/blob/gh-pages/GIT_TEMPLATE.md) and your tip will be reviewed.
 Every day one tip will be merged from the available pull requests.

 # Notes